Cats can make great pets. But it’s important to know how to keep your child safe when they are with them.

 Allergies to animals tend to be more common with household pets such as cats.

-Often it is not their fur your child is reacting to, rather it is flakes of their:
+Often it is not their fur your child is reacting to, but flakes of their:

 Sometimes children are fine with their own family pet but get allergic reactions to other people’s pets.